Jont828/kube-foundry/README.md

 2. **Browse** the curated catalog or **Search** HuggingFace for any compatible model
 3. **Review** GPU memory estimates and fit indicators (✓ fits, ⚠ tight, ✗ exceeds)
 4. Click **Deploy** on your chosen model
-5. **Select Runtime**: Choose between NVIDIA Dynamo or KubeRay based on installed runtimes
+5. **Select Runtime**: Choose between NVIDIA Dynamo, KubeRay, or KAITO based on installed runtimes
-6. **Configure** deployment options (engine, replicas, tensor parallelism, etc.)
+6. **Configure** deployment options:
+   - **Dynamo/KubeRay**: Select engine (vLLM, SGLang, TRT-LLM), replicas, GPU configuration
+   - **KAITO**: Select pre-made GGUF model or build from HuggingFace, choose CPU or GPU compute
 7. Click **Create Deployment** to launch

 > **Note:** Each deployment can use a different runtime.
 The deployment list shows which runtime each deployment is using.